Agility jargon buster: Decoding the words we use to describe agile working

 This is a strategy that involves executing an idea quickly, gathering either positive or negative feedback on it and then using that feedback to improve the initial idea.
 The mindset that should be applied to this process is that failing quickly is better than dragging things out and failing slowly.

-This is a method of designing, managing and improving flow systems for knowledge work.
+This is a framework for implementing Agile that involves designing, managing and improving flow systems for knowledge work.
 It allows organisations to start from their current workflow and build towards big changes.
 That can happen by visualising workflow while cutting back on work in progress (WIP), which can help a team fully complete those tasks rather than just starting new ones.

 MVP (Minimum Viable Product)